merneo/arch-linux/modules/22-ufw-firewall.md

 # Command may disrupt existing ssh connections.
 Proceed with operation (y|n)? y
 ```

-**Warning:** If you're connected via SSH, enabling UFW will not disconnect you (SSH is already allowed).
+**Warning:** If you're connected via SSH, enabling UFW with an `ufw allow` rule for your SSH port will not immediately disconnect you.
+For more information on enabling UFW, refer to [ArchWiki: UFW#Enable/Disable](https://wiki.archlinux.org/title/Uncomplicated_Firewall#Enable/Disable).

 ---

 ## Step 5: Verify UFW Status

+Regularly checking the firewall's status ensures that it is active and that your rules are correctly applied.
+The `ufw status verbose` command provides a detailed output of the firewall's current state.
+For more information, refer to the [ArchWiki on UFW#Status](https://wiki.archlinux.org/title/Uncomplicated_Firewall#Status).

 ```bash
 # Check UFW status